17 Signs Your Husband Is Not Attracted to You & What to Do

 First, you need to know what your needs are.
 Without a clear idea of what you are asking for, it will be difficult for him to respond.

-You want to state your needs directly and straight to the point.
-Short, direct, and without accusing is a good way to avoid confusion on what the core need is you want to get across.
+You want to state your needs directly and to the point.
+Short, direct, and non-accusatory is a good way to avoid confusion about the core need you want to get across.

 4. He is no longer affectionate